January 10, 2019

 Residents are entitles to the following allowances and deductions:

-- Insurance premiums for life, death, accident, sickness, disability, third-party liability: maximum of €672 per member of household
+- insurance premiums for life insurance, death cover, accident, sickness, third-party liability, subject to a maximum of €672 per member of the household

 Taxable rental income realized from leasing properties may be computed in either of the two ways: